 As a result, we know the marginal utility of manipulation at age 55 compare to manipulation at age 54 would be higher for secretaries from provinces with lower promotion probability than from provinces with higher promotion probability.
-Secretaries from high promotion rate provinces will have less incentive to manipulate GDP at age 55 compare to manipulate at age 54 and secretaries from low promotion rate provinces will have more incentive to manipulate GDP at age 55 compare to manipulate at age 54.
+Secretaries from high promotion rate provinces will have less incentive to manipulate GDP at age 55 and secretaries from low promotion rate provinces will have more incentive to manipulate GDP at age 55.

-I also run the regression of Equation 16 separately with data of top25 % provinces and bottom 25% provinces on $\bar{p}$ , the result showed on Table 12.
-I found secretary from provinces with low probability of promotion reported significant higher GDP at age 55.
-Secretaries reported about an extra 1% of GDP growth compare to the average GDP growth reported by secretaries at other age, which is 10.7%.
+I also run the regression of Equation 16 separately with data of top25 % provinces and bottom 25% provinces on $\bar{p}$ , the result showed on Table 9.
+I found Secretary from provinces with low probability of promotion reported significant higher GDP at age 55.
+Secretaries reported about an extra 1% of GDP growth compare to the average GDP growth reported by Secretaries at other age, which is 10.7%.

-Since we found there's no positive correlation between GDP growth reported and age of secretary, if I assume $C' < 2\beta p'(U_e + C)$ , that means we should observe the U-shape relationship between GDP growth reported and age of secretary, and the curve should be flatter at provinces with higher probability of promotion.
+Since we found there's no positive correlation between GDP growth reported and age of Secretary, we could assume $C' < 2\beta p'(U_e + C)$ , that means we should observe the U-shape relationship between GDP growth reported and age of Secretary, and the curve should be flatter at provinces with higher probability of promotion.